JeetChauhan17/JYRO-Compiler/README.md

 ### Prerequisites

-- **Linux OS**: JYRO uses GNU ld for linking, so it is compatible with Linux systems only.
+- **Linux OS**: JYRO uses GNU ld for linking, so it is compatible with Linux systems only. (windoes and mac patch comming soon)
 - **CMake**: For building the project.
 - **C++ Compiler**: Required for compiling the source code.